RuthIlani/online-supermarket-platform/docs/system-design.md

 ---

-*This document is under continuous development and will be updated according to project progress*
+*This document is under cont